 Ronald Evans is an authority on hormones, both their normal activities and their roles in disease.
 A major achievement in Evans’ lab was the discovery of a large family of molecules, called nuclear hormone receptors, which respond to various steroid hormones, vitamin A and thyroid hormones.
 These hormones help control sugar, salt, calcium and fat metabolism, affecting our daily health as well as treatment of disease.
 The receptors Evans discovered are primary targets in the treatment of breast cancer, prostate cancer, pancreatic cancer and leukemia, as well as osteoporosis and asthma.

-In addition, Evans' studies led to a new class of drugs called exercise mimetics, which promote the benefits of fitness without the need to train.
-Exercise mimetics represent one of the newest and most important advances in addressing problems arising from excess weight and obesity, such as frailty, muscular dystrophy and the potential treatment of adult onset diabetes (type 2 diabetes).
+In addition, Evans’ studies led to a new class of PPAR delta drugs called exercise mimetics, which promote the benefits of fitness without the need to train.
+Exercise mimetics represent an important advance in addressing problems arising from excess weight and obesity, such as frailty, muscular dystrophy and type 2 diabetes

 Evans’ team developed two innovative approaches for potentially treating diabetes.
 The group identified the missing link in the regulation of the activity of insulin—a protein known as fibroblast growth factor 1 (FGF1), which reboots glucose metabolism.
 Evans also developed a new type of diet pill that tricks the body into thinking it has consumed calories, causing it to burn fat.
 The compound effectively stopped weight gain, lowered cholesterol, controlled blood sugar and minimized inflammation in mice.

-Two receptors found on the nuclei of mouse and human cells, known as REV-ERB- and REV-ERB- , are essential for synchronizing normal sleep and metabolic cycles.
-Evans’ findings describe a powerful link between circadian rhythms and metabolism and suggest a new direction for treating disorders of both systems, including jet lag, sleep dysfunction, obesity and diabetes.
+Two receptors found on the nuclei of mouse and human cells, known as REV-ERB-α and REV-ERB-β, are essential for synchronizing normal sleep and metabolic cycles.
+Evans’ findings describe a powerful link between circadian rhythms and metabolism as well as suggest a new direction for treating disorders of both systems, including jet lag, sleep dysfunction, obesity and diabetes.